 Lack of strength to support the glenohumeral joint of your rotator cuff leads to a greater risk of incorrect movements.
 This can cause wear and tear on a tendon and weakening over time.

 Most people will respond to a combination of therapies with guidance from their health care professional.
-Things like rest, physical therapy, cold compression therapy, therapeutic ultrasound, and Deep Tissue Regeneration Therapy can treat most injuries to the rotator cuff tendons.
+Things like rest, physical therapy, cold compression, therapeutic ultrasound, and Circulation Boost can treat most injuries to the rotator cuff tendons.
 However, surgery is required in the case of a complete tear and some partial tears to attach the tendon back to the bone or other part of the tendon it detached from.
 Surgery for other rotator cuff tendon injuries may be performed when all other options have been exhausted.
 Risks of any type of shoulder surgery include nerve injury, infection, and stiffness.

 Arthroscopic rotator cuff repairs are a popular way of treating rotator cuff tears however, not all tears can be treated by this method.
 A number of small incisions are made and a small camera (arthroscope) is inserted to view the tear and surrounding tissue.
 The repair is done through other tiny incisions with the surgeon using the arthroscope to see the torn tendon on a television monitor as they complete the repair.